core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The operation of HTTP-to-CoAP proxies for multicast CoAP requests is specified in {{Sections 8.4 and 10.1 of RFC8075}}.
 In this case, the "application/http" media type is used to let the proxy return multiple CoAP responses -- each translated to an HTTP response -- back to the HTTP client.
 Resulting issues and limitations are also compiled in {{sec-issues-forward-proxies}}.

-A forward-proxying method for HTTP-to-CoAP proxies addressing such issues and limitations is defined in {{I-D.ietf-core-groupcomm-proxy}}.
+The forward-proxying method for HTTP-to-CoAP proxies provided by the realization of proxy specified in {{I-D.ietf-core-groupcomm-proxy}} addresses such issues and limitations.

 ### Reverse-Proxies ### {#sec-proxy-reverse}